petermsiegel/pmsLibrary/README.md

-__pmsLib__: A library of useful APL functions and operators, specified as prototypes, best implemented within the language.
+__pmsLibrary__: A library of useful APL functions and operators, specified as prototypes, best implemented within the language.

 This is a work in progress, as I move a handful of such functions out of workspaces into github.